cworks/gradle-ear/README.md

 gradle-ear
 ====================================

-A sample project that shows one way to build those nasty ear artifacts that J2EE containers use.
+A sample project that shows one way to build those pesky ear artifacts that J2EE containers use.

 ##build notes: